tomcritchlow/tomcritchlow.github.io/_posts/2016-11-22-on-conferences.md

 subtitle: Networked talking.
 Like blogging IRL.
 ---

 I recently started working with a new client, though we've known each other for a while.
-In fact - we me at a conference in 2011!
+In fact - we met at a conference in 2011!

 That's 5 years from meeting to doing business together - an incredible reminder that business is generated from personal relationships and that there is value in exposing your thinking.